-Below please find the Weingart Foundation’s Grant Guidelines.
+Below please find Weingart Foundation’s Grant Guidelines.
 We suggest you first read the Foundation’s FY 2016 Program Plan and Working with Weingart Foundation before reviewing the Grant Guidelines.
 This will provide you with a greater context and understanding of our current strategic grantmaking priorities.

 General Grant Focus